-ACCT 320 - Accounting for Managers (5 cr)
+ACCT 320 - Accounting and Finance for Managers (5 cr)

-This course covers accounting theory, application, and language, with an emphasis from a manager's perspective.
-Topics include: balance sheets, income statements, and statements of cash flows, financial statement analysis, cost behavior, and capital budgeting.
-Each student completes an accounting project designed to integrate course topics into a business project.
+This course covers accounting theory, accounting language, and financial management principles with an emphasis from a manager's perspective.
+Topics include: balance sheets, income statements, and statements of cash flows, financial statement analysis, cost behavior, capital budgeting, analysis of financial statements for planning and control, cash and capital budgeting, risk and return, capital structure, time value of money, and financing for both short and long-term requirements.
+Each student will complete a project designed to integrate course topics into a business project.
+Prerequisite: MATH 300 and acceptance into an SFCC BAS degree program.
 (SFCC)